 There is one thing I would like to recommend – when you find a toothpaste you’d like to try, contact your vet with the list of ingredients.
 Your senior dog may have health issues that would make certain ingredients risky, so better to be safe.

-Also, the word “natural” doesn’t necessarily mean what you think.
-It is often just a marketing tool, and because there’s little or no regulation, the criteria for something to be able to call itself natural is vague.
+Also, the word “natural” doesn’t necessarily mean what you think, so don’t rely on that label to guarantee you are purchasing an all natural product.
+It is often just a marketing tool, and because there is little or no regulation, the criteria for something to be able to call itself natural is vague.

 Here are a few doggie toothpastes I found that may interest you